cducsdcse/cse15l-lab-reports/lab-report-2-week-1.md

 ## Step 5 Setting an SSH Key
+* In order to avoid repetitive work, we could use **ssh-keygen** to ssh without typing your password.
+* On your computer, type **$ ssh-keygen**, then follow the prompt instructions to complete the process.
+Note that when you run into **"Enter file in which to save the key (/User/joe/.ssh/id_rsa):"**, press enter again.
+* On client, **$ ssh cs15lfa22ji@ieng.ucsd.edu**, enter your password.
+Then on server, type **mkdir .ssh**, logout.
+Then on client again, **scp /Users/joe/.ssh/id_rsa.pub cs15lfa22@ieng6.ucsd.edu:~/.ssh/authorized_keys**, use your username and path.
-The first screenshot below is the setup process for an ssh key.
+* The first screenshot below is the setup process for an ssh key.
 Once its setup, you should be able to log in without password.

 ![Image](lab1-screenshots/lab1-step5-1.png)

-After completing the above steps, you could login to your account without password, and the process should be similar to mine in the screenshot below.
+**After completing the above steps, you could login to your account without password, and the process should be similar to mine in the screenshot below.**

 ![Image](lab1-screenshots/lab1-step5-2.png)